muhamaddkhaledd/DataWarehouse-Project/README.md

-# 📊 Data Warehouse & Analytics Project
+# 📊Sales Data Warehouse & Analytics Project

 Welcome to the **Sales Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a **modern sales data warehousing and analytics solution** using the **Medallion Architecture (Bronze, Silver, Gold layers)**.